- Shin, Tabaxi Fighter, Outlander; Big-game hunter

 The ship’s captain had planned a quick stop about halfway to their destination.
 He had some business to conduct at the Pink Reef, a place where merfolks traders gather.
 Young Lucky accepts an offer to invest his meager funds, buying a pearl and making some profit later on.
 Captain Shago left on a rowboat with two sailors to meet the merfolks.
-Meanwhile First Mate Blimponia scanned the horizon with her spyglass looking for pirates, vulnerable as they were, anchored at the atoll.
+Meanwhile First Mate Blimponia scanned the horizon with her spyglass looking for pirates, vulnerable as they were anchored at the atoll.

 Unexpectedly, the attack came from below.
-A sudden, unnatural wave brought creatures on board!
+A sudden, unnatural wave brought creatures aboard!
 Five sea spawns crashed clamsily (get it?
 GET IT? err) on the ship’ s deck.
-The sailors and PCs immediately proceeded to fend off the invaders.
+The sailors and PCs immediately tried to fend off the invaders.
 Two sailors were grievously wounded in the ensuing battle and Procor was grabbed by a tentacle at some point, but the superior number of the defenders proved to be more than enough.
 Procor and Pheleas used magic to heal the dying sailors (Bayiz and Kid Shago) earning even more gratitude.
 Searching the dead creatures, Shin found a wristband made of seashells and shark teeth.

-A few uneventful days later, not so far from chultan coast, they spotted something in the sky.
+A few uneventful days later, not so far from Chult’s coast, they spotted something in the sky.
 A look with the spyglass revealed an unusual sight: a harpy harassed by some pteranodons, desperately fleeing.
 Wounded by many cruel bites, the harpy was flying toward the boat.
 And… was shot dead.
 An arrow from Shin’s longbow and a seashell shot from Lucky’ sling put a brutal end to her flight.

 The curious pteranodons approached the ship but where met with a volley of projectiles, killing three in no time.
 The dead-eye Tabaxi shot the last fleeing pteranodon more than 200′ away.